SoftwareTree/JDXAndroidSimpleExample/README.md

-# JDXAndroidSimpleExample
+﻿# JDXAndroidSimpleExample
 ### A Simple Example Project using JDXA ORM

 This project shows a simple Android app using JDXA ORM to exchange object data with an on-device SQLite relational database.
 Some highlights:
-*	The object model consists of one POJO class (AClass).
+*	The object model consists of one POJO class (ClassA).
 *	The mapping specification is succinct.
 *	API calls for CRUD operations are simple.
 *	JDXA provides handy utility methods for displaying an object or a list of objects.